Your UC50 form is vital

 Because you can be certain an appeal tribunal will be listening carefully for any unexplained contradictions between the oral evidence you give at an appeal hearing and the evidence in your UC50 form.

-So, it’s really important that you give the most detailed and accurate evidence you can in your UC50 rather than just ticking the boxes and hoping for the best.
+So, it’s really significant that you give the most detailed and accurate evidence you can in your UC50, rather than just ticking the boxes and hoping for the best.

 Amongst other things, the guides explain: